oopsmonk/documentation/chronicle/1.1/tutorials/run-a-permanode.md

     In the example above, the address is 172.17.0.2.

 :::info:
-Running Scylla in a Docker container is recommended only testing purposes.
+Running Scylla in a Docker container is recommended only for testing purposes.

 For production applications, it's best to do the following:
 - Install Scylla on a native operating system